 The collection is available to all researchers.
 Request materials for use in the Special Collections reading room.

 All titles are cataloged and available through MERLIN, the University's online catalog and can be browsed under the author heading Jacques Flach Collection (University of Missouri–Columbia.
 Libraries).

 Some materials in this collection are stored offsite.
-Please submit an off-site materials request form at least 48 hours in advance to access materials denoted "Special Collections Depository."
+Please request materials at least 48 hours in advance to access materials denoted "Special Collections Depository."